Medicare is a big concern in some circles.

 What is the true status of Medicare?
 Is it good, bad, or somewhere in between?
 What would happen if Medicare was eliminated?

 HealthMarkets discusses some pros and cons of Medicare.

 Medicare Provides Coverage to Those Who Wouldn’t Have Coverage

 In many senses, Medicare does “work.”
 Thanks to the program, millions of aging adults have been able to receive coverage when they otherwise wouldn’t be able to afford it.
-Prior to 1965, when Medicare was created, around 9 millions older adults didn’t have health coverage.
-That number is significantly higher than the 400,000 seniors who were uninsured in 2014.
-Medicare also covers many younger Americans with disabilities who would not be able to get healthcare otherwise.
+Prior to 1965, when Medicare was created, around 9 million older adults didn’t have health coverage.
+That number is significantly higher than the 508,000 seniors who were uninsured in 2018.
+Medicare also covers many younger Americans with disabilities who, otherwise, would not have healthcare.

 Consider the implications if Medicare didn’t exist.
 Older Americans, who typically need the most medical treatment, would find themselves paying exorbitant medical costs directly out of pocket.
 The total paid every year would be staggering, most likely exceeding their annual income.